nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**
-This command will immediately delete all your contacts. **Use with caution!**
+This command will immediately delete all your contacts. **Use with care!**
 </div>

 ### Listing all contacts: `list`